Home

 Private collection

-(außer Katalog) hc. - Argenteuil, la berge en fleurs.
+(außer Katalog) hc. - Argenteuil, la berge en fleurs

 1877 - 54 x 65 cm - Oil on canvas

-Pola Museum of Art, Hakone Kanagawa, Japan >
+Pola Museum of Art, Hakone, Japan >

 Camille Pissarro